Hat Creek, How Do I Fish This

 Dry fly fishing usually takes place mid-morning or in the evening.
 Although hatches can happen sporadically throughout the day you’ll have the best chances of fooling fish during low-light periods.

-These fish are incredibly difficult to target when they are feeding on top as they tend to key in on both specific stages and insects that are sometimes hatching all at the same time.
+These fish are incredibly difficult to target when they are feeding on top as they tend to key in on both specific stages and different species that are hatching all at the same time.

 Bring several different flies and their respective stages.
 I have found that downsizing the pattern that the fish have been refusing can work well.
 Use 12ft long leaders with light tippets.
 I’ve gotten away with 5x but have done much better on 6x.

-The perfect drift is sometimes not enough.
+Sometimes the perfect drift is not enough.
 Try twitching your dry to get the fish you are targeting to react.
-If all else fails know you are not alone.
+This technique is well-known on Hat Creek and the Fall River as the Fall River twitch.

-Takes will often be super subtle so pay very close attention to how your indicator fly moves.
+Takes will often be super subtle so pay close attention to how your indicator or line moves.

-Powerhouse #2 Riffle is the most popular spot on lower Hat Creek as it is the only riffle in the spring creek section and is where I see most fly anglers fishing when I’m out there.
-The riffle is very shallow only about ankle deep and receives tons of fishing pressure.
-I recommend anglers go downstream and explore the spring creek flats to experience what makes lower Hat Creek truly special.
+Powerhouse #2 Riffle is the most popular spot on Lower Hat Creek as it is the only riffle in the spring creek section.
+This is where I see 90% of anglers fishing when I’m visiting the creek.
+The riffle is shallow only about ankle to waist deep and receives tons of fishing pressure.
+Further downstream from PH riffle you can find spots that are less fished and worth a try such as Carbon Flats, Teal Island, HWY 299 bridge, and Lake Britton weir.

-If you decide to give Hat Creek some love make sure you bring some mosquito repellant.
+If you decide to pay Hat Creek a visit make sure you bring some mosquito repellant if you are fishing the evening hatch.
 There are always a ton of them out there in the evening and fighting them all the way back to the car is not fun.

-How Do I Fish This, Middle Fork American River
+How Do I Fish This, Middle Fork Feather River

 How Do I Fish This: Middle Fork Feather River

-The Middle Fork of the Feather River is one of the three forks that feed into Lake Oroville.
-It is the only fork that is undammed therefore it continues to remain truly wild and scenic.
-One of the first rivers to be officially designated by the national government to be wild and scenic, the Middle Fork is divided into three sections: the upper Middle Fork of the Feather River that runs through the towns of Portola, Clio, and Graeagle, the middle of the Middle Fork from Graeagle downstream to Sloat, and the lower section that runs below the town of Sloat to Lake Oroville.
+The Middle Fork of the Feather River is one of three forks that feeds into Lake Oroville.
+It is the only fork that is not dammed and one is of the first rivers to be officially designated nationally as a wild and scenic river.
+The Middle Fork can be divided into three sections: the upper Middle Fork of the Feather River that runs through the towns of Portola, Clio, and Graeagle, the middle of the Middle Fork from Graeagle downstream to Sloat, and the lower section that runs below the town of Sloat to Lake Oroville.
 The Middle Fork is home to both warm and cold water fish making it a unique fishery through and through.

 The Middle Fork of the Feather River is one of my favorite fisheries because it rewards exploration.
 From it’s accessible upper half to it’s steep lower canyon, the middle fork is full of riffles, runs, and holes that receive very little pressure throughout the season.
 The fish run wild on the Middle Fork of the Feather River just as they have for thousands of years making it a fishery full of healthy hard fighting fish.